Grants from the Penny Jar Fund support the non-tuition-related needs of college students who have an unexpected financial crisis.

 The Penny Jar Fund was created by Dorothy Lehman Hoerr in memory of her father, who always saved his pennies in glass jars.
 In Dorothy’s junior year of college, her father was out of work with a back injury.
 After tuition was paid, little money was left for books.
 The 12 jars of pennies he gave her paid for her books that semester.
 Today, the Penny Jar Fund honors Earl Lehman by providing emergency assistance to students in financial crisis.

-The main distribution from the fund will be primarily for living expenses, professional testing fees, books, childcare, transportation, uniforms, and other emergency needs.
+Grants from the fund are primarily for living expenses, professional testing fees, books, childcare, transportation, uniforms, and other emergency needs.
 The fund will not support tuition expenses.